OpenINF/openinf-util-types/README.md

 <a name="isDate"></a>

 ## isDate(value) ⇒ <code>boolean</code>
-Determines if value is actually a Date.
+Determines if value is actually of type `Date`.

 **Kind**: global function